Bari Weiss Reveals ‘21st Century’ Vision for CBS News With Tech and Lifestyle, Right-Leaning Voices

 One staffer asked Weiss how CBS plans to make up for lost revenue as linear television consumption continues to decline.
 Weiss said that the network plans to introduce some version of a subscription-based model, though she did not specify what it would look like.

-Weiss’ plans for the network are expected to also include staff cuts, according to NPR.
-This would be the second round of cuts under Weiss after about 100 employees were laid off in October.
-It is unclear how widespread the layoffs will be, though Paramount has planned to cut an additional 1,000 people across the company as part of its synergies following its merger with David Ellison’s Skydance.
+It would mark the second round of layoffs under Weiss after about 100 employees were cut in October.
+It is unclear how widespread the layoffs will be, though Paramount has planned to cut an additional 1,000 people across the company as part of its merger cost savings following its acquisition by David Ellison’s Skydance.

-After one staffer asked Weiss about the prospect of layoffs, Weiss said that she couldn’t say there wouldn’t be staff changes, while also pointing to some of the network’s open roles.
+Weiss didn’t mention cuts in her presentation, though one staffer asked about the prospect of layoffs.
+Weiss said that she couldn’t say there wouldn’t be staff changes, while also pointing to some of the network’s open roles.